zhanlilz/spectral-mass-tutorials/git_intro.md

     [here](https://git-scm.com/book/en/v1/Git-Branching-What-a-Branch-Is).
 Though
     *branch* is an important and unique core feature of Git, we are not going to cover it here as it needs much more time.

+    * Merge these changes to the master branch in your local repository.

+          $ git merge origin/master

 ## Review of the big picture of a typical Git workflow